- Year: 1937

 The aerodynamic profile is not merely cosmetic.
 The low-drag shape, together with the high-output straight-6 and a special long-legged 3.42:1 axle ratio combined to give this special 135MS a top speed north of 100mph.
 That plus big Bendix brakes behind the 17-inch spoke wheels and special tuning on the independent front and live-axle rear suspension made the car an exceptional high-speed grand-tourer.
 An exceptionally luxurious one as well, with interior appointments comprised of rich walnut and leather in classic style.
 But there is technology as well, most notably in the form of the clever Cotal electromagnetic 4-speed gearbox which is operated by a tiny lever in a polished metal gate on a stalk extending from the steering column.
 With this unique innovation, once underway, the car can be shifted up or down without the use of the clutch.

 The Figoni et Falaschi styled Delahaye 135MS blends style and speed into something timeless and elegant—the perfect subject to be immortalized as a precision collectible and the latest in Automodello’s ONE24™ Series.
-It comes Standard Edition in Aubergine as one of 199 or as a Tribute Edition in Bleu Clair Métallisé as one of just 37.
+It comes Standard Edition in Aubergine as one of 199.
+Or as one of two Tribute Editions in Bleu Clair Métallisé as one of just 37 or in Lark Métallisé as one of just 43 to celebrate Automodello's first decade which began on April Fool's 2010 with the 1:43 release of the Griffith Series 200.
 Congratulations on adding this fine 1:24 replica to your collection.

 Automodello Payment Plan: